-Back in my college days at Purdue University, my friends and I were winding down a fairly mundane night of painting the town red.
-We decided to cap things off with a trip to Taco Bell.
-Rather than peacefully wait for his burrito, my quite inebriated friend decided to pick a fight with some fellow diners.
+Back in my college days at Purdue University, my friends and I were winding down a fairly mundane night of painting the town red when we decided to cap things off with a trip to Taco Bell.
+But rather than peacefully wait for his burrito, my quite inebriated friend decided to pick a fight with some fellow diners.

 Luckily, cooler heads prevailed.
 We managed to get our burritos and escape unscathed.
 My friend clearly had a bad case of hubris, along with an overestimation of my ability to take “the smaller guy.”
 What I couldn’t foresee was how this near-death experience would serve as an important reference point as I developed my leadership skills.

 Beware of super-leader syndrome.